...

 Joint Ventures and Strategic Partnerships

-Strategic alliances and joint ventures are cooperative ways for companies to enter new markets without carrying whole risk by themselves.
-Working with nearby businesses or professionals will allow you to take use of their infrastructure, client base, market expertise.
+Strategic alliances and joint ventures are cooperative ways for companies to enter new markets without carrying the whole risk by themselves.

-For companies not familiar with the subtleties of the Indian market, joint ventures are particularly successful since they offer a win-back scenario for both sides engaged.
+For companies unfamiliar with the nuances of the Indian market, joint ventures are particularly successful, as they offer a win-win scenario for both parties involved.

 Mergers and Acquisitions (M&A)

-By acquiring an established company with a current infrastructure and customer base, mergers and acquisitions provide a rapid road to market entrance and expansion.
-Although M&A can be rather profitable, it depends on careful due diligence to guarantee fit between the merging companies.
+Although M&A can be rather profitable, it depends on careful due diligence to guarantee a fit between the merging companies.

 Licensing and Franchising Models